Jean-Doré Beach

 Accès Montréal Card

-From Monday to Friday, Accès Montréal Card holders get a two (2) tickets for the price of one (1) with the purchase of an individual ticket for open swim.
+From Monday to Friday, Accès Montréal Card holders get two (2) tickets for the price of one (1) with the purchase of an individual ticket « 14 years and over » for open swim.

 This discount does not apply when purchasing online because the card must be checked before the transaction.